EsoHub/EsoHub-Main/README.md

 # Release Date

 We are unsure of when we will release Eso Hub but we are working hard to improve the script everyday.

+# Development

+Below, you can find the status for the development of Eso Hub.

+Loader - Under Development

+Universal Scripts - Under Development

+Arsenal Script - Under Development

+Ninja Legends Script - Finished

+Phantom Forces - Under Development

 # Old Version